Ryan-RH/RustWipeBot/README.md

 - Create a notepad document with server ids called serverids.txt.
 If you manually add server IDs to Notepad, make sure to add a new line after the last entered ID.

-- Change channel_id to a specific channel.
+- Change channel_id to a specific channel in which wipe embeds will be posted, commands should be executed in a separate channel

 - Packages required: discord.py, pytz